Dr-Lazarus/Dr-Lazarus/README.md

 I'm **Visshal Natarajan**—an MA  at the Singapore Exchange (SGX).
 That's my job, but I am super keen on experimenting with new tech.
 At the moment, I am tinkering with MCP, AI agents, and foraying into the world of philosophy to see what the fuss is about.

 Why is my username Dr-Lazarus?
 Honestly, it sounds really cool—I was quite surprised no one had taken it already.
-My inspiration is Dr. Lazarus from Galxy Quest...
+My inspiration is Dr. Lazarus from Galaxy Quest...
 "By Grabthar's Hammer, by the Suns Of Warvan, you shall be avenged"

 I also think a song can reveal a lot about someone, so here's a part of me: